UBIC-repo/core/README.md

 Open the web interface
 ===
-To open the web interface you have to open 127.0.0.1:6789/#<apiKey> in your browser.
+To open the web interface you have to open 127.0.0.1:6789/#yourApiKey in your browser.

 You will find your api key in the ```~/ubic/config.ini``` file.

-/!\ Warning: For security reasons the web interface can not be opened remotly by typing <your server ip>:6789/#<apiKey>.
+/!\ Warning: For security reasons the web interface can not be opened remotly by typing your server ip:6789/#yourApiKey.
 If you want to open the web insterface of your sever do a port forwarding over SSH, and forward the ports 6789 and 12303 to the ports 6789 and 12303 on your local machine.

 Register a passport